Trip.com Class Action Reminder for Investors

 Emily J. Thompson, a Chartered Financial Analyst (CFA) with 12 years in investment research, graduated with honors from the Wharton School.
 Specializing in industrial and technology stocks, she provides in-depth analysis for Intellectia’s earnings and market brief reports.

-- Class Action Notice: Rosen Law Firm reminds investors who purchased Trip.com (NASDAQ:TCOM) securities between April 30, 2024, and January 13, 2026, that they must apply to be lead plaintiff by May 11, 2026, to participate in the class action and seek compensation.
+- Class Action Notice: Rosen Law Firm reminds investors who purchased Trip.com (NASDAQ:TCOM) securities between April 30, 2024, and January 13, 2026, that they must apply to be lead plaintiff by May 11, 2026, to participate in the class action and potentially receive compensation.

-- Law Firm Advantage: Rosen Law Firm specializes in securities class actions and has achieved the largest settlement against a Chinese company, demonstrating its expertise and success rate, which underscores the importance of selecting experienced legal counsel for investors.
+- Law Firm Advantages: Rosen Law Firm specializes in securities class actions and has achieved the largest settlement against a Chinese company, demonstrating its expertise and success rate in this field, which investors should consider when selecting legal counsel.

-- Case Details: The lawsuit alleges that Trip.com failed to disclose regulatory risks associated with its monopolistic business practices during the class period, resulting in investor losses when the truth emerged, highlighting the need for corporate transparency and compliance.
+- Case Background: The lawsuit alleges that Trip.com made false and misleading statements during the class period and failed to disclose regulatory risks associated with its monopolistic business practices, resulting in investor losses when the truth emerged, highlighting the importance of transparency and compliance.

 See More

-- Lawsuit Background: The lawsuit alleges that Trip.com made false and misleading statements during the class period, failing to disclose regulatory risks from its monopolistic practices, resulting in investor losses when the truth emerged.
+- False Statement Allegations: The complaint alleges that Trip.com made false and misleading statements throughout the class period, particularly downplaying regulatory risks associated with its monopolistic practices, resulting in investor losses when the truth emerged.

 See More